ShineGoo/OMOOC2py/draft/ScrapeSERP.md

 To see how this is an issue, see code '1sTry/amazon/scrapingAmazonURL_AOL_ver1.py' in my repository.
 In this piece of code, if I search for Gary Klein (see line 14, 17), the result count is 107.
-With 10 results per page, I only need to require for 11 pages when executing codes from line 49 to 53.
+With 10 results per page, I only need to require for 11 pages when executing codes from line 57 to 65.
 Everything is fine, I successfully get 10 amazon urls per page, 102 amazon urls in total (5 search results are missing, I'll look into this later).

 However, if I search for Steven Pinker (see line 15, 16), the result count is 975, that is 98 pages of content to acquire.
-This time, if I execute line 49-53 directly, only 20 pages are scraped.
+This time, in executing line 57-65, only 20 pages are scraped.
 The rest of the queries will be denied.
-To see this, running the code block
-gives: ```responses[20] 'Request denied: source address is sending an excessive volume of requests.'```
+For denied requests, the returned value for the request is string 'Request denied: source address is sending an excessive volume of requests.'

 That's why we need proxies.